-Using the raster habitat layer that was created using Albers Equal Area Conic.
-When we import the Ascii file using the code below (there are many ways to import Ascii and raster files into R) you can already see the difference in the raster layer by it's orientation and the numbers on the x and y axis are on a different scales compared to the locations in Figure 4.8 (Fig. 4.9).
+Using the raster habitat layer that was created using Albers Equal Area Conic similar to exercises from Chapter 1, we can already see the difference in the raster layer by it's orientation and the numbers on the x and y axis are on a different scales compared to the locations in Figure 4.8 (Fig. 4.9).